forkaduck/duckydd/README.md

 `usexkeymaps 1`

 Disable to use the kernel keytables which are set with the loadkeys program.
-At the moment this is an **experimental** feature and only works for ASCII characters.
+At the moment this is an **experimental** feature.
-With it disabled you don't have to have the x server running and still be able to log attacks.
+With it disabled you can even log attacks while the x-server is not running.

 ## Uninstall:
 ```